For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 For black workers, this is particularly relevant.
 Seventy-four percent of black workers do not have college degrees, yet in the past five years, one in every eight has moved to a gateway or target job.

-However, gen AI may be able to perform about half of these gateway or target jobs that many workers without degrees have pursued between 2030 and 2060.
+However, generative AI may be able to perform about half of these gateway or target jobs that many workers without degrees have pursued between 2030 and 2060.
 This could close a pathway to upward mobility that many black workers have relied on which leads to AI replacing jobs for the communities of color.

 Generative AI - high mobility jobs